m-aparna/Green-Buddy/README.md

 5. User preference for visual information: Sometimes gardeners don't like to only read data.
 User prefers to visualise information through videos.
 Lack of proper information on good videos to follow may result in following bad suggestions.

-### 💡 Solutions:
+## 💡 Solutions:

 The goal of Green Buddy is to create a single platform that offers multiple services at one place, making it easier for gardeners, especially those who are new to gardening.The solutions provided by Green Buddy include:

-1. Plant Information: When users enter the name of a plant, they receive detailed information about it, including how to grow and care for it.
+**1. Plant Information:** When users enter the name of a plant, they receive detailed information about it, including how to grow and care for it.

-2. Care Guides: Detailed care guides are available to help gardeners keep their plants healthy, covering everything from watering to pest control.
+**2. Care Guides:** Detailed care guides are available to help gardeners keep their plants healthy, covering everything from watering to pest control.

-3. Garden Shop Locator: Users can find nearby gardening shops with information like ratings, addresses, and opening hours, making it easier to plan their visits and find what they need.
+**3. Garden Shop Locator:** Users can find nearby gardening shops with information like ratings, addresses, and opening hours, making it easier to plan their visits and find what they need.

-4. YouTube Recommendations: The platform suggests helpful YouTube videos on plant care, allowing gardeners to enhance gardening knowledge through easy-to-follow video tutorials.
+**4. YouTube Recommendations:** The platform suggests helpful YouTube videos on plant care, allowing gardeners to enhance gardening knowledge through easy-to-follow video tutorials.

-5. Weather Forecast: A detailed current day along with 5-day weather forecast is provided,including alerts and suggestions based on the vegetative or flowering phase of plants considering temperature and humidity.
+**5. Weather Forecast:** A detailed current day along with 5-day weather forecast is provided,including alerts and suggestions based on the vegetative or flowering phase of plants considering temperature and humidity.

-6. Plant Tracking: Users can add specific plants to their profile, including species information and other relevant details, allowing them to keep track of their plants and manage their care effectively.
+**6. Plant Tracking:** Users can add specific plants to their profile, including species information and other relevant details, allowing them to keep track of their plants and manage their care effectively.

-### 🎨 Features:
+## 🎨 Features:

 Green Buddy enhances the gardening experience with the following features:

-1. User Types:
+**1. User Types:**

-- Guest Users: Access basic plant information without signing up.
+- **Guest Users:** Access basic plant information without signing up.
 Guest users have limited functionality.

-- Registered Users: Access additional features including personalized care guides, weather alerts, YouTube video suggestions, and nearby gardening shops.
+- **Registered Users:** Access additional features including personalized care guides, weather alerts, YouTube video suggestions, and nearby gardening shops.
 Registered users can also save notes.

-2. Plant Information Search: Enter a plant name to get detailed information, including common and scientific names.
+**2. Plant Information Search:** Enter a plant name to get detailed information, including common and scientific names.

-3. Plant Care Guides: Step-by-step guides for registered users on watering, feeding, pruning, and pest management.
+**3. Plant Care Guides:** Step-by-step guides for registered users on watering, feeding, pruning, and pest management.

-4. Garden Shop Finder: Find nearby gardening shops with ratings, addresses, and opening hours.
+**4. Garden Shop Finder:** Find nearby gardening shops with ratings, addresses, and opening hours.

-5. YouTube Video Recommendations: Get suggestions for helpful plant care videos from trusted experts.
+**5. YouTube Video Recommendations:** Get suggestions for helpful plant care videos from trusted experts.

-6. 5-Day Weather Forecast with Alerts: Receive a detailed 5-day weather forecast with alerts and suggestions based on your plants’ growth stages.
+**6. 5-Day Weather Forecast with Alerts:** Receive a detailed 5-day weather forecast with alerts and suggestions based on your plants’ growth stages.
 Stay informed about sudden weather changes to protect your garden.

-7. Plant Collections: Track your plants by adding and managing details like name, species, and care schedule.
+**7. Plant Collections:** Track your plants by adding and managing details like name, species, and care schedule.
 Option to add new plants or delete existing ones.

-8. Signup Facility: Guest users can sign up to unlock personalized features and save their garden information.
+**8. Signup Facility:** Guest users can sign up to unlock personalized features and save their garden information.